Chloejay/anti-tldr/README.md

 <ul>
 <li>
 <a href='https://blog.octo.com/en/cache-me-if-you-can-1/'>Cache me if you can – 1</a>
-It talks about HTTP caching, offers an intro for why need caching (from CDN, reverse proxy part) and how it works by gaining theoretical insights about Cache-Control, Etag, If-Modified-Since and etc, analysis of the anatomy of a modern web application, to conclude caching is the solution to solce the latency bottleneck.
+It talks about HTTP caching, offers an intro for why need caching (from CDN, reverse proxy part) and how it works by gaining theoretical insights about Cache-Control, Etag, If-Modified-Since and etc, analysis of the anatomy of a modern web application, to conclude caching is solution to solve the latency bottleneck.
 </li>
 <li><a href='https://instagram-engineering.com/static-analysis-at-scale-an-instagram-story-8f498ab71a0c'>Static Analysis at Scale: An Instagram Story</a>
 A Python use case for introducing Linting for type checking, and implement with Pyre in production.
 </li>
 <li>
 <a href='https://www.lecloud.net/post/9246290032/scalability-for-dummies-part-3-cache'>Scalability for Dummies - Part 3: Cache</a>
-It talks about in-memory cache Redis and two cache patterns, cached databse query and cached object.
+It talks about in-memory cache Redis and two cache patterns, cached database query and cached object.
 </li>
 <li>
 <a href=''>Julie Pagano: It's Dangerous to Go Alone: Battling the Invisible Monsters in Tech</a> A Pycon talk about issue and tool for imposter syndrome in programming community.